openwfm/wrf-sfire-docs/docs/clusters_guide.md

     #SBATCH --ntasks=1                        # number of cores
     singularity exec /storage/singularity/tensorflow.sif python3 yourgpucode.py

+Of course, instead of singularity you can run another GPU code on one of the GPU nodes directly.
+The nodes have currently installed CUDA 11.2.
+You will have to install tensorflow in your account yourself.
+A compatible version is [tensorflow 2.4.0] (https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/rel_21-03.html).

-Of course, instead of singularity you can run another GPU code.
-It is recommended to use the tensorflow singularity container because it has updated CUDA drivers.
+It is recommended to use the tensorflow singularity container because it has updated CUDA  (11.4) and a version of tensorflow compatible with the CUDA version.

+### Interactive jobs with GPU on Alderaan

+From the command line,

+     srun -p math-alderaan-gpu --time=2:00:0 -n 1 --gres=gpu:a100:1 --pty bash -i

+will give you an interactive shell on one of the GPU nodes with one GPU allocated.
+You can then start singluarity shell

+    singularity shell /storage/singularity/tensorflow.sif

+You can also start the Singularity shell directly:

+    srun -p math-alderaan-gpu --time=2:00:0 -n 1 --gres=gpu:a100:1 singularity shell /storage/singularity/tensorflow.sif

+will allocate one GPU, one core, and run an internactive sinularity shell.

 ### How to run with GPUs on Colibri